What is the ODDLYIELD Function?

 In financial analysis, some bonds come with irregular first or last periods.
 Due to the irregular first or last period, the payment sometimes doesn’t fit in any of the given patterns.
 If we wish to calculate the yield of a security with an odd last period, we can use the ODDLYIELD function for such bonds.

 =ODDLYIELD(settlement, maturity, issue, last_interest, rate, pr, redemption, frequency, [basis])

 The ODDLYIELD function uses the following arguments:

-- Last_interest (required argument) – It is the security’s last coupon date.
+- Last_interest (required argument) – This is the security’s last coupon date.

-- Pr (required argument) – It is the security’s price.
+- Pr (required argument) – The security’s price.

-- Frequency (required argument) – It is the number of coupon payments per year.
+- Frequency (required argument) – This is the number of coupon payments per year.
 For annual payments, frequency = 1; for semiannual, frequency = 2; for quarterly, frequency = 4.

-- Basis (optional argument) – It is the type of day count basis to use.
-The possible values of basis are:
+- Basis (optional argument) – This the type of day count basis to use.
+The possible values of the basis are as follows: